ernestwong1027/simplify.ai/README.md

 ## How we built it

-We built it using natural language processing models, specifically the Silero speech-to-text model and the Pegasus abstractive summarization model.
-The primary library we used was PyTorch.
-For the backend, we used Flask and hosted it on AWS.
-For the frontend, we used Next.js.
+Our pipeline is in `\model class sets`.
+We built it using natural language processing models, specifically the Silero speech-to-text model and the Pegasus abstractive summarization model, and added additional scripts to add punctionuation, enhance audio quality, and finetune our summarization model.

-## Challenges we ran into

-We adopted a fairly high-level approach to abstractive summarization and speech to text conversion.
-Although this was not our original plan, it allowed us to spend more time on adding our own components to the pipeline to improve the quality of our output, as well as set up our web application.

 ## What we learned